Today FM: Broadcast history

 On 29 February 2008, Matt Cooper's The Last Word was the final show to be presented from the old studios.
 The first show to be presented from the new Digges Lane studio was Friday Night 80s with Phil Cawley from 19:00.
 The first song played was "Welcome to the Pleasuredome" by Frankie Goes to Hollywood.

-Today FM had a crucial role in the Brian Cowen nude portraits controversy of March 2009, specifically Will Hanafin and The Ray D'Arcy Show.

 On 15 October 2011, Today FM confirmed Sam Smyth's Sunday radio show was being dropped.
 He had been presenting it for 14 years.
-Smyth had previously offended his bosses by commenting in a newspaper and on television about the Moriarty Tribunal which criticised Today FM owner Denis O'Brien.
+Smyth had previously offended his bosses by commenting in a newspaper and on television about the Moriarty Tribunal, which criticised Today FM owner Denis O'Brien.
 Smyth said on air the next morning that he had been told not to talk about the end of his show and stopped one of his guests from talking about it too "before someone comes downstairs and pulls a wire we better move onto something else."
 The National Union of Journalists (NUJ) said it was concerned at the development.
-The Irish Independent, of which Denis O'Brien is a leading shareholder, reported that Anton Savage was being lined up to replace Sam Smyth.
+The Irish Independent, of which Denis O'Brien was a leading shareholder, reported that Anton Savage was being lined up to replace Sam Smyth.
 Eamon Dunphy subsequently resigned from Today FM's sister station Newstalk, in solidarity with Smyth and because, he said, the radio station's management wanted "dissenting voices" such as Constantin Gurdgiev off the airwaves.